 If your clothes are of high quality or you have a bundle of similar items to sell, then why not make some extra cash by selling them?

-eBay is full of second hand clothing and in my experience it sells really well!
+eBay is full of second-hand clothing and in my experience, it sells really well!
 I sell a lot of our good quality or barely worn clothing that the kids have grown out of.
-Bundles of kids clothing sells quickly too, so save up lots of similar sized items to get rid of a lot in one go and usually a quick sale.
+Bundles of kids clothing sell quickly too, so save up lots of similar-sized items to get rid of a lot in one go and usually a quick sale.
 Make some pocket money for you and the kids in the process.
 It’s also a lot of fun receiving bids on your items.

 Facebook Marketplace is a great way to reach those in your local area and it saves the hassle of posting the items as the buyer will come and collect the goods from you.
-Again, bundles work really well or high quality clothing.
+Again, bundles work really well for high-quality clothing.
 It’s also free to list items and there are no sellers fees so you get to keep 100% of the sale price.